 Basic Math, College Writing, College Reading, Composition Lab, and Foundations of Reading and Writing are non-credit/pass-fail classes.
 Grades for non-credit/pass-fail courses will be calculated into the semester grade point average (GPA) but not the cumulative GPA.
 Placement test scores determine students who will be required to take these courses (see TESTING AND PLACMENT for further information).
 A grade of "C" or better is required to pass these courses.
 Students enrolled in these courses must also take an exit exam.
+Students required to take two or more developmental courses must also take ORT 1011 First Year Experience.

-- O053 Basic Math (non-credit/pass-fail) Provides students with instruction in basic arithmetical concepts and a smooth transition to beginning algebra.
+- 0053 Basic Math (non-credit/pass-fail) Provides students with instruction in basic arithmetical concepts and a smooth transition to beginning algebra.
 Students also learn problem-solving skills and strategies.
-(F, S, SU) - Ollege Writing (non-credit/pass-fail) Focuses on parts of speech, subject/verb agreement, pronoun/antecedent agreement, and basic sentence patterns.
+(D) - 0103 College Writing (non-credit/pass-fail) Focuses on parts of speech, subject/verb agreement, pronoun/antecedent agreement, and basic sentence patterns.
 Also, students will study the process for writing and revising academic paragraphs.
 In addition, students will practice paragraph structures, development of ideas in a paragraph, and sentence improvements.
 Students will submit papers using word processing software.
-(F, S, SU) - College Reading (non-credit/pass-fail) Provides students with detailed instruction in and examples of the reading skills they must master to be successful in college.
+(F, S, SU) - 0123 College Reading (non-credit/pass-fail) Provides students with detailed instruction in and examples of the reading skills they must master to be successful in college.
 Provides active reading strategies, such as finding main ideas and supporting details, to improve textbook comprehension.
 Focuses on developing techniques for enlarging vocabulary, creating study tools, note taking, and mapping to comprehend longer college-level reading selections.
-(F, S, SU) - Composition Lab (non-credit/pass/fail) Provides strategies for improving content, organization, voice, grammar, and editing essays.
+(F, S, SU) - 0201 Composition Lab (non-credit/pass/fail) Provides strategies for improving content, organization, voice, grammar, and editing essays.
 Provides supplemental practice of the skills and content introduced in ENG 1003 Composition I. Students enrolled in this course must be concurrently enrolled in ENG 1003 Composition in the same semester.
 Required for students who are enrolled in ENG 1003 Composition I with a placement score of 16, 17 or 18 on the English section of the Enhanced ACT or comparable COMPASS scores.
-(D)

-Foundations of Reading and Writing (non-credit/pass-fail) Emphasizes the reciprocity of reading and writing in an academic environment.
+(D) - 0243 Foundations of Reading and Writing (non-credit/pass-fail) Emphasizes the reciprocity of reading and writing in an academic environment.
 Students will analyze a variety of academic texts and complete a series of writing assignments designed to teach them how to interpret arguments, identify important details in text, organize and present evidence, and compose focused academic writing pieces.
 Coursework focuses on applying critical reading skills to narrative and expository text in order to use the writing process to clearly express ideas.
 Students who score 15 or above on the reading and writing portion of the Enhanced ACT or a comparable test score will enroll in this class.
 (D)